Ecotrust/landmapper_data_pipeline/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     |
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
+    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting.
-    ├── environment.yaml   <- Python dependencies for reproducing the environment.
     │
+    ├── environment.yml    <- Python dependencies for reproducing the environment.
+    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+    ├── setup.py           <- makes project pip installable so src can be imported.
     |
     └── src                <- Source code for data pipelines.
         |